pushkart2/gitbook/evidence.md

 ## Why are the images for evidences not showing in inventory?
 - You have a discord webhook set in your inventory.cfg/oxinventory.cfg file.
 Set it to blank and it will work.

+## Why my gun auto holsters when I shoot?
+- If a weapon is spawned directly in hand without using the item from inventory (probably deathmatch, arena, paintball scripts), it will auto holster.
+You can add exports for when player is in such areas so it doesnt auto holster

 - `set inventory:webhook ""`

 # Developer Exports